stereokai/amok/readme.markdown

 ```

 ## Description
-Amok is a command line tool for rapid prototyping and development of applications
+Amok is a command line debugging and rapid prototyping tool for JavaScript applications.
-written in JavaScript targeting the browser.

-Edit your code live with realtime feedback, without having to reload
+Edit your application code live with realtime feedback, without having to reload the browser, keeping the application state intact.
-or loose your application state.

-Amok can also process your application through a compilation and bundling
-process like browserify, typescript, coffeescript or babel.
+It can also process your application through a compiler or other preprocessor like browserify, typescript, coffeescript or babel.

 ```
 export BROWSER="google-chrome --remote-debugging-port=9222"